 To celebrate the 10th anniversary, a brand new series of fine art prints has been produced using re-mastered images.
 The collection includes some previously unseen mugshots with new colours and print designs.
-These archive quality Giclee prints are available in small ‘boutique’ editions of 20 or less to ensure exclusivity and are printed on high quality 310gsm Hahnemühle matt textured fine art paper.
+These archive quality Giclee prints are available in small ‘boutique’ editions of 20 to ensure exclusivity and are printed on high quality 310gsm Hahnemühle matt textured fine art paper.

 The main inspiration for “Most Wanted” came from a series of early silkscreen portraits made by Andy Warhol: